bdesanctis/bamdam/README.md

 --upto : Keep nodes up to and including this tax threshold, use root to disable (default: family) --lcaheaderlines : Number of header lines in input LCA file - just go look at the file real quick and find out (default: 0) --minsim : Minimum similarity to reference to keep a read.
 This should be the same as your ngslca minimum similarity! (default: 0.95)
---keep_keywords : Other keyword(s) in LCA file for filtering to keep, e.g. Eukaryota (default: none) - nOT IMPLEMENTED YET --exclude_keywords : Other keyword(s) in LCA file for filtering to delete (default Hominidae) - NOT IMPLEMENTED YET --exclude_keyword_file : Text file containing list of keywords or tax paths to remove in LCA file, one on each line - NOT IMPLEMENTED YET
+--exclude_keywords : Keyword(s) in LCA file for filtering to exclude lines containing (default: Hominidae)
 ```

 Example usage: